maruel/panicparse/README.md

 ### Disable inlining

-Starting with go1.11, the toolchain starts to inline more often.
+The Go toolchain inlines function when it can.
 This causes traces to be less informative.
-Starting with go1.17, optimization also interfere with traces.
+Optimization also interfere with traces.
 You can use the following to help diagnosing issues:

     go install -gcflags '-N -l' path/to/foo
     foo |& pp